-At March 31, 2022, the Company has an operating lease for corporate office space and two finance leases for office equipment and furniture located in the corporate office space.
-In addition, the Company has auxiliary corporate office space that it rents on a month-to-month basis; this rental is accounted for as an operating lease with the same term as the Company's main office in the same building.
+The Company entered into a lease for corporate office space, effective June 1, 2022.
+The lease has a term of 5 years 2 months, with an expiration date of July 30, 2027, and a current annual rate of \$0.6 million.
+The Company is also responsible for certain other costs, such as insurance, utilities and maintenance.
+As of September 30, 2022, the Company has two operating leases for corporate office space and two finance leases for office equipment and furniture located in one of the corporate office spaces.
+In addition, the Company has auxiliary corporate office space that it rents on a month-to-month basis; this rental is accounted for as an operating lease with the same term as the Company's main office.